 I’ve spent years doing my due diligence by researching and attending conferences.

 Since you are reading this article I will assume you have hit some of the other ADHD websites looking for information.
-There’s a ton of free content out there.

 If you’re anything like me, you don’t read, you skim.
 Because…ADHD.

 We want to see what’s in it for us.

 No matter how skilled the coach is, or how well researched the article is, we only read 20% of it because we scroll to the bottom.
 (Go ahead, I know you want to.)

 My website and Instagram content is all free.